Forest Wind (the Project) is a wind farm development in the Wide Bay Region of Queensland.

 More details on the Project can be found at www.forestwind.com.au

 In February 2020, the Project received a conditional Development Permit from the State.
 Subject to receiving all remaining relevant approvals, construction of the wind farm might occur in multiple stages and is expected to take place from 2021, with the first stage operational by late 2023.

 LOCAL BUSINESS AND TRADITIONAL OWNERS PARTICIPATION PROGRAMS

-Siemens Gamesa is committed to facilitating the participation of Traditional Owners and Local Business in the Project where feasible.
-Local industry and Traditional Owners can register their interest in specific work packages (listed below) on ICN Gateway.
+Siemens Gamesa is committed to facilitate the participation of Traditional Owners and Local Business in the Project where feasible.
+Local industry and Traditional Owners business (Butchulla and Kabi Kabi) can register their interest in specific work packages (listed below) on ICN Gateway.